Academic Requirements for Freshmen

 NOTE: Please be aware, the information presented by links above may not be up to date.

-Virginia Tech will accept scores from both the old SAT and redesigned SAT.
-This replaces our previous policy of accepting only the redesigned SAT scores.
-If you took the SAT before Spring 2016 and will also plan to take the redesigned SAT, please send both scores to Virginia Tech.
-Because the redesigned SAT is a different test than the current SAT, a numerical score on one test will not be equivalent to the same numerical score on the other.
+Virginia Tech will accept scores from the ACT, the old SAT and the redesigned SAT.
+Because the redesigned SAT is a different test than the old SAT, a numerical score on one test will not be equivalent to the same numerical score on the other.
 CollegeBoard has provided concordance tables which can be found here.

 What about the essay?